 Strengths and Weaknesses

-Below is a comparative analysis of the strengths and weaknesses of Advanced Micro Devices, Inc. (AMD) and Arm Holdings plc (ARM).
+The following table outlines the key strengths and weaknesses of Advanced Micro Devices, Inc. (AMD) and Arm Holdings plc (ARM) based on the most recent data available.

 CriterionAMDARM